 You don’t.
 The system has no long-term memory.
 It just runs the tests and displays the report.
 The report will hang around for a few hours, but don’t count on it.

-If your professor asked for it, click on the Download button to get a signed zip file.
-Follow your professor's instructions on how to submit the report to them (by email, by submitting it into your learning management system, carrier pigeon, whatever).
+Tell your students to click on the Download button to get a signed zip file.
+Give them instructions on how to submit the report to you (by email, by submitting it into your learning management system, carrier pigeon, whatever).

 jarsigner -verify Submission.signed.zip.
 You should get a message